Avoid it with a Bulletproof resume that has a clear and simple layout

 A confusing layout means rejection is likely no matter how powerful your words…

-There are many parts in this article, but firstly the structure of your resume is important – a confusing layout could put you straight into the reject pile.
+There are many parts in this article, but firstly the structure of your resume is important – a confusing layout can put you straight into the reject pile.
 Make the structure clear and obvious.
 So use simple labels for each section, such as, ‘Employment History’, and ‘Education’.

 Your Personal Stuff